-Hoopfest is the largest 3-on-3 basketball tournament in the world and one of Spokane's biggest and most exciting summer events.
-More than 250,000 basketball players and fans from around the United States and the globe flock to Spokane to watch teams play 14,000 games across 42 blocks downtown.
+Hoopfest is the largest 3-on-3 basketball tournament in the world and one of Spokane’s biggest and most exciting summer events.
+More than 250,000 basketball players and fans from around the United States and the globe flock to the city to watch teams play 14,000 games across 42 blocks downtown.

 Spokane Holidays (November – December)

 The holidays shine throughout the Spokane region as the community comes together for a variety of events.
 Visitors can experience the annual Tree Lighting in Riverfront Park, Christmas Tree Elegance at the Davenport Hotel, free carriage rides, photos with Santa, and more.